19 Apr Love the World

-Lately, I’ve started to realize that a fourth fundamental human motivational system is developing out of the other three.
+Lately, I’ve started to realize that a fourth fundamental human motivational system could be emerging as well.

-Whether it’s our hunter-gatherer ancestors depending upon their habitats for food and shelter, or modern folks making use of the settings of home and work, or the nearly 7 billion members of the human race pressing hard up against the limits of Lifeboat Earth: to survive and flourish, cultural evolution alone and perhaps biological evolution as well are calling us to love the world.
+Our hunter-gatherer ancestors depended upon their habitats for food and shelter.
+Today, over 7 billion of us are pressing hard up against the limits of Lifeboat Earth.
+To survive and to flourish, cultural and perhaps biological evolution are calling us to love the world.

 The world is near to hand in the food you eat, the air you breathe, and the weather and climate in which you spend your days.
 And then in widening circles, the world extends out to include complex webs of life and the physical characteristics of the land, the sea, and the sky.

-When you love the world, you both appreciate and care for it.
-Each of these actions makes you feel good, plus they help you preserve and improve everything you depend on for air and food, livelihood, security, pleasure, and community.
+When you love the world, you both appreciate it and care for it.
+Each of these actions makes you feel good, plus they help you preserve and improve everything you depend on for your health, livelihood, security, pleasure, and community.